 8.4 How long do I cook corned beef per pound?

-As a general guideline, cook corned beef for approximately 50-60 minutes per pound if boiling, or about 30 minutes per pound in a slow cooker.
+Usually about 50–60 minutes per pound boiling, or 30 minutes per pound in a slow cooker.

 8.5 Can you make corned beef and cabbage in advance?